 I'd suggest to aim for the sensation of the front of your foot taking 80% of the force contacting the ground with your heel lightly touching the sole of your shoe with 20% of your body's force.
 To find this sensation, try jogging on the spot - you will find that you'll automatically take most of the force through the front of your foot.
 To turn this jogging on the spot into forward movement just lean from the hips, finding that controlled falling sensation that I mentioned and carry that momentum forward trying to match the contact you had while jogging on the spot.

 Typically, runners operate best running at a rhythm, or cadence, of around 180 steps per minute (spm).
-This is the stretch recoil speed of tendons, ligaments and muscle fibres, so by running to this rhythm, or at this cadence, it provides almost a free source of energy.
+This is the stretch recoil speed of tendons, ligaments and muscle fibres, so by running to this rhythm, or at this cadence, it provides a much more efficient source of energy.
 Rather than running with fewer, more powerful and longer strides, take shorter, faster steps and, once you're warmed up, try to hit 180 spm - you should be able to almost flow from one stride to the next.

 How to learn more

 If you're keen to learn more about your running form, we've partnered with Becky Lyne, ex-pro athlete and running technique specialist who provides a running form analysis service through Gracefull Running.
 All Runna clients have access to exclusive packages and you can find 25% off in the offers tab of your Runna app, just click the button below.